 “Empath is about another young lady going through a real tough time.
 She’s stuck in breakup hell until she hears a mysterious voice promising an easy escape from her problems.
 Transported to a new world, she now has the power to feel what others are feeling.
 Just one small (emphasize) problem: there’s a dragon in the mountain that eats people like that, and oh by the way, she may be hearing it in her head, tempting her deeper into her own darkness (pause and add “dun dun dun!”)”

 When I finish a day of a convention, I am physically and vocally drained from doing this bit on repeat.
 But I know with utmost certainty that when I do the song and dance, I make sales.
 And I see other authors who sit behind their booth and say nothing, and they don’t make the sales that I do.

 The other thing that I always do is make sure I have a sign up available for my newsletter.
-Since I have an old iPad with a keyboard, I keep that out with the Chimpadedoo app from Mailchimp.
-I may never speak to that person again, but if I have their email address, I can send them a monthly newsletter with all the pertinent information about new releases and general happenings.
+Since I have an old iPad with a keyboard, I keep that out with an app link to my mailing list.
+I may never speak to that person again, but if I have their email address, I can send them an automation drip campaign with more information about my other books.
 Consider your newsletter mailing list to be akin to your Facebook Page likes or your Twitter followers.
 It’s not a silver bullet, but it’s another tool in your marketing arsenal.

 Care and Feeding

 Don’t forget to bring a plethora of pens to sign.
 Also, it’s really important to bring food and something caffeinated.
 Smoothies are a good option since someone always walks up to the table when you take a huge bite of a peanut butter cracker.
 Some venues are more persnickety than others about what you can bring inside, so it might be good to leave all your food and drink at the booth when you load in.